htmlburger/carbon-fields/readme.txt

 6. Example that contains most of the available fields, nested fields included.

 == Changelog ==

+= 2.0.0 =
+Version 2.0.0 includes major rewrite of both the back-end and front-end of Carbon Fields and thus includes a number of breaking changes.
+Please refer to the upgrade guide over at http://carbonfields.net/.

 = 1.6 =
 Special thanks to all contributors for this release including @pedro-mendonca, @elvishp2006, @timiwahalahti, @campusboy87, @m1r0, @pkostadinov-2create, @georgeHtmlBurger, @yuliyan and others.